MPLLang/mpl-tutorial/README.md

 ## Get started

-We recommend that you use [Docker](https://www.docker.com/) to run this tutorial.
+We recommend that you clone this repository and then run the tutorial in a [Docker container](https://www.docker.com/) using the top-level Dockerfile:

 ```console
 $ git clone https://github.com/MPLLang/mpl-tutorial.git